Health Research Studies

 To further the understanding of Irish Wolfhound health issues, thereby improving the quality of life for Irish Wolfhounds and their owners.

 Attention researchers: please read our information on available funding for new grants.

 The Irish Wolfhound Foundation is building a bank of Irish Wolfhound DNA for current and future research purposes.

-The IWF is conducting a new study to follow a group of Irish Wolfhounds throughout their lifetimes.
+The IWF is conducting a study to follow a group of Irish Wolfhounds throughout their lifetimes.

 This long-running study investigating seizures in Irish Wolfhounds is multifaceted, addressing categorization of seizures in IWs, problems involved in maintaining hounds who experience seizures, collecting and processing pedigree information, and collecting blood samples from affected hounds and their close relatives to try and identify genetic markers for this condition.

 Wolfhound rhinitis is a disease that mainly affects the respiratory tract, i.e. the nasal passages and the lungs.
 To eliminate PCD from the breeding population, a DNA-based test would be extremely valuable.
 This study is to find the gene for PCD and subsequently develop a DNA-based test for the disease.